 In all, SCM software can realise a variety of outcomes for businesses.
 The greatest merit is automation.
 In the case of a vast majority of Stock-Keeping Units (SKUs), automation is an ideal solution.
 In some scenarios, that can apply to 80% of all items!

-Think of any name in software, and chances are, that company provides it.
-SCMS providers include the SoftwareHut, E2open, IBM Watson, Oracle E-Business Suite, and SAP.
+If you are looking for the examples of Supply Chain Management software, think of any big software provider – the chances are, that company provides it!
+SCM examples include the SoftwareHut, E2open, IBM Watson, Oracle E-Business Suite, and SAP.

 Examples of SCM Software In-Action